buaacyw/GaussianEditor/readme.md

 </details>

 ## Release
+- [11/29] Release segmentation confidence score scaler.
+You can now scale the threshold of semantic tracing masks.
 - [11/27] 🔥 We released **GaussianEditor: Swift and Controllable 3D Editing with Gaussian Splatting** and beta version of GaussianEditing WebUI.

 ## Contents